 I’m going to keep trying to only post positive things on my social media sights.
 Hopefully it will not only keep me from being so negative, but others as well.
 And if need be, I’ll remove myself from those who only put negative stories out there, whether they be Christians or not.

 How about you?
 What do you find yourself posting or remarking on most on social media?
 Do you find it gives you peace or anger?
 Just let me know in the comments below.

-If you are in need of prayer, please let me know.
-I’ll be more than happy to pray for you.
+Also, if you or someone you know is in need of prayer, please let me know.
+I’ll be more than happy to pray for the situation.

 Just a quick FYI – all my books listed on Smashwords are half off through the month of July: https://www.smashwords.com/profile/view/kathybain.
 Now on with the blog.

 A lot of us have issues.
 Some live with illness, some have a lot of stress in their lives, and there are those who hate their jobs.
 Too often these days, people complain about everything, and they refuse to take responsibility for any of their decisions.

 I’m in debt, through every fault of my own.
 I’m the one who ran the credit cards up, yet others will blame the fact that they don’t make enough money.
 The reason you’re in debt is that you spent more than you made.
 You lived beyond your means, so did I. If you need more money, get another job or get a job that pays more.
 It’s that simple.

 Jesus himself could have played the victim quite easily.
 After all, His friends deserted him, those who He healed disappeared, and though He’d committed no sin, He was the one punished.
 So many times He could have blamed others for His situation, yet He didn’t.
 Instead, He turned to God for His answers.